MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 # revoscalepy package

-The **revoscalepy** module is a collection of Python functions used for analyzing data at scale, at the point of origin.
-Functions include data transformation and manipulation, visualization, predictions, and statistical analysis.
+The **revoscalepy** module is a collection of portable, scalable and distributable Python functions used for analyzing data at scale, at the point of origin.
+It includes data transformation and manipulation, visualization, predictions, and statistical analysis functions.
+You can do descriptive statistics, linear regression, logistic regression, classification and regression trees, and decision forests.
 The library also includes functions for controlling jobs, serializing data, and performing common utility tasks.

+Functions run on the **revoscalepy** interpreter, built on open source Python, but extended to leverage the multithreaded and multinode architecture of the host platform.

-On a Spark cluster, for functions that support distribution, the workload executes on all available cores and nodes.
+**revoscalepy** runs locally on all platforms and remotely on Spark and SQL Server 2017 with Python.
+On a Spark cluster, for functions that execute on parallel architecture, the workload executes on all available cores and nodes.
 This capability translates into high performance computing for predictive and statistical analysis of big data in your cluster.

 | Package details | |
 |--------|-|